rebuschain/rebus.docs/knowledge/staking/index.md

 ### Decentralization of the network

 There are a limited number of validators in the active set for the network.
 Each validator will vote on consensus for each proposed block.
 The more tokens a validator has staked to them increases the power of the validators vote.
-It is therefore important that no one validator gains too much voting power over the network, and thus becoming centralized.
+It is therefore important that no one validator gains too much voting power over the network, to avoid centralization.
 To help with decentralization of voting power, you may consider delegating to validators lower on the list of total delegation.

 ### Reputation of the validator